Todd Marinovich: College career

 Marinovich entered the 1990 season as a Heisman Trophy candidate, with speculation on his leaving school early for the NFL.
 Head coach Larry Smith set for Marinovich the goal of a 70% pass completion rate.
 However, his play became erratic due to his personal difficulties.
 After finding out Marinovich had been skipping numerous classes, Smith suspended him from the Arizona State game, but his play against Arizona had been so poor that he might have been kept out of the game regardless.
-Smith had a difficult relationship with Marinovich, and the relationship worsened when the quarterback began yelling at the coach on national television during a loss in the Sun Bowl.
+Smith had a difficult relationship with Marinovich, and the relationship worsened when the quarterback began yelling at the coach on national television during a loss in the 1990 John Hancock Bowl.
 Marinovich was arrested for cocaine possession a month later, and entered the NFL draft after the season.

 Professional career

 NFL

-At the 1991 NFL Draft the Raiders selected Marinovich in the first round; he was the 24th pick overall and the second quarterback taken—ahead of Brett Favre—signing a three-year, $2.25 million deal.
-Marinovich made his NFL debut on Monday Night Football, in an exhibition game against New Orleans on August 12, 1991.
+At the 1991 NFL draft the Raiders selected Marinovich in the first round; he was the 24th pick overall and the second quarterback taken—ahead of Brett Favre—signing a three-year, $2.25 million deal.
+Marinovich made his NFL debut on Monday Night Football, in an exhibition game against the Dallas Cowboys on August 12, 1991.
 Entering the game with 15 minutes remaining, he moved the Raiders downfield, completing three of four passes for 16 yards and a touchdown.
 He did not start a game until Jay Schroeder was injured before the final week of the season, where he impressed observers with 23 completions in 40 passes for 243 yards against the Kansas City Chiefs in a close loss.
-Because of this great debut he started the following week against the Chiefs in the playoffs, but was very poor, throwing for just 140 yards with four interceptions in a 10-6 loss and smashing a locker room mirror with his helmet after the game.
+Because of this great debut he started the following week against the Chiefs in the playoffs, but was very poor, throwing for just 140 yards with four interceptions in a 10–6 loss and smashing a locker room mirror with his helmet after the game.

-After the Raiders began 0-2 in 1992 with Schroeder as quarterback, Marinovich became the starter.
-He threw for 395 yards in a loss in his first start that season and lost the following week as the Raiders started 0-4.
+After the Raiders began 0–2 in 1992 with Schroeder as quarterback, Marinovich became the starter.
+He threw for 395 yards in a loss in his first start that season and lost the following week as the Raiders started 0–4.
 He then won three of his next four games before losing to the Dallas Cowboys.
-Marinovich's best game during that span was against the Buffalo Bills on October 11, 1992, in which he completed 11 of 21 passes for 188 yards and two touchdowns in a 20-3 victory.
+Marinovich's best game during that span was against the Buffalo Bills on October 11, 1992, in which he completed 11 of 21 passes for 188 yards and two touchdowns in a 20–3 victory.
 The following week Marinovich started against the Philadelphia Eagles, seeing three of his first 10 passes intercepted.
 Schroeder regained the starting job and Marinovich never played again in the NFL.